-The Gloucestershire Nature + Climate Fund aims to create both a biodiversity and a carbon credit market for Gloucestershire.
-We are initially focusing on developing our offer and support around facilitating Biodiversity Net Gain.
-Later next year we aim to develop an offer for carbon credits, supporting Gloucestershire businesses to their net zero targets.
+The Gloucestershire Nature + Climate Fund aims to create both a biodiversity and a carbon market for Gloucestershire.
+We are initially focusing on facilitating Biodiversity Net Gain and a market in biodiversity units.
+Then we will aim to develop an offer for local carbon credits, supporting Gloucestershire businesses to meet their net zero targets.
 For the moment most of what you will find on this website is focused around Biodiversity Net Gain.
-If you’d like to talk to us about carbon credits, please do get in touch (firstname.lastname@example.org or using the ‘Contact’ form).
+If you’d like to talk to us about carbon credits, please do get in touch (email@example.com or using the ‘Contact’ form).

-Mandatory biodiversity net gain (BNG), as set out in the Environment Act, is likely to become law in winter 2023/24.
-It means that most developments will have to demonstrate that they are able to enhance wildlife on-site.
-If this cannot be done on-site, the developer will be required to provide off-site biodiversity improvements, by paying for off-site biodiversity net gain units.
+Mandatory biodiversity net gain (BNG), as set out in the Environment Act (2021), becomes law in January 2024.
+It means that all developments over 0.5ha (or 10 dwellings) will have to demonstrate that they are able to enhance wildlife on-site.
+If this cannot be done on-site, the developer will be required to provide off-site improvements, by paying for off-site biodiversity net gain units.
 The biodiversity net gains will be secured through the planning system and a development will have to show how the net gains will be achieved to obtain planning permission.

 Nature in Gloucestershire is in decline due to habitat fragmentation and the effects of a changing climate.
 The county has lost 97% of its species rich grasslands since 1932.
 If done well, the BNG legislation offers a real opportunity to fund improvements in Gloucestershire’s nature for the benefit and wellbeing of the county’s residents.